 - 90% Faster searching than Java ConcurrentSkipListMap (for get/put/remove and higher/lower/floor/ceiling)

 - 30% to 50% More Capacity than any standard Java Map above 1K Entries

-- ThreadedMapVisitors capability is much faster than Java 8 serial or parallel streams at all scales
+- ThreadedMapVisitors parallel scanning extension is much faster than Java 8 serial or parallel streams at all scales.

 The standard Java Map version 1.6 libraries have this interface structure, with the blue boxes being the standard interfaces of the Java Collections Framework, and the green being the implementations provided in the standard Java Map library.
 The most basic interface is Map, at the top. but the most complete functionality is at the bottom, in Java ConcurrentNavigableMap.
 On the left side going down, the Java Map subinterfaces add ordering, which is slower but far more capable and flexible.
 On the right going down, concurrency is added, which allows for thread safety and multi-core concurrency for overlapped execution.
 AirConcurrentMap, being a ConcurrentNavigableMap, is both ordered and multi-core.